Mental Health Services Act (MHSA) in Contra Costa County

 Prevention and Early Intervention

 Prevention and Early Intervention is the component of the Three-Year Program and Expenditure Plan that refers to services designed to prevent mental illnesses from becoming severe and disabling.
 This means providing outreach and engagement to increase recognition of early signs of mental illness, and intervening early in the onset of a mental illness.
-Programs in this component are designed to 1) reduce risk for negative outcomes related to untreated mental illness for groups whose risk of developing a serious mental illness is significantly higher than average; 2) prevent relapse for individuals in recovery from a serious mental illness; 3) reduce the stigma and discrimination related to mental illness; and 4) prevent suicide.
+Programs in this component are designed to focus their programming on one of the following seven PEI categories: 1) Outreach for increasing recognition of early signs of mental illness; 2) Prevention; 3) Early Intervention; 4) Access and linkage to treatment; 5) Improving timely access to mental health services for underserved populations; 6) Stigma and discrimination reduction; and 7) Suicide prevention.
 All of the programs contained in this component help create access and linkage to mental health treatment, with an emphasis on outreach and engagement to those populations who have been identified as traditionally underserved.

-First approved in 2009, with an initial State appropriation of $5.53 million Contra Costa's Prevention and Early Intervention budget has grown incrementally to $7.86 million annually in commitments to programs and services.
+First approved in 2009, with an initial State appropriation of $5.53 million Contra Costa's Prevention and Early Intervention budget has grown incrementally to approximately $9 million annually in commitments to programs and services.
 The construction and direction of how and where to provide funding for this component began with an extensive and comprehensive community program planning process that was similar to that conducted in 2005-6 for the Community Services and Support component.
-Underserved and at risk populations were researched, stakeholders actively participated in identifying and prioritizing mental health needs, and strategies were developed to meet these needs.
-The programs and services described below are directly derived from this initial planning process, and expanded by subsequent yearly community program planning processes, to include current year.
+Underserved and at-risk populations were researched, stakeholders actively participated in identifying and prioritizing mental health needs, and strategies were developed to meet these needs.
+The programs and services in this component are directly derived from this initial planning process, and expanded by subsequent yearly community program planning processes.

 Innovation is the component of the Three Year Program and Expenditure Plan that funds new or different patterns of service that contribute to informing the mental health system of care as to best or promising practices that can be subsequently added or incorporated into the system.
 The innovative programs for Contra Costa Mental Health are developed by an ongoing community program planning process that is sponsored by the Consolidated Planning Advisory Workgroup through its Innovation Committee.